Charlie Chan's Courage

 Charlie Chan's Courage (1934) is the fifth film in which Warner Oland played detective Charlie Chan.
 It is a remake of the 1927 silent film The Chinese Parrot, based upon the novel by Earl Derr Biggers.
 Both are considered lost films.

 An audio recreation accompanied by still photographs from the original film is included as a special feature on some DVD collections.

 Plot

-Hired to deliver a valuable necklace for Sally Jordon (Virginia Hammond), a wealthy Honolulu resident for whom Charlie Chan (Warner Oland) had worked as a houseboy decades earlier, the detective shows up at the desert ranch estate of P.J.
-Madden (Paul Harvey), posing as a servant.
+Hired to deliver a valuable necklace for Sally Jordon, a wealthy Honolulu resident for whom Charlie Chan had worked as a houseboy decades earlier, the detective shows up at the desert ranch estate of P.J.
+Madden, posing as a servant.
 In his servant guise, Charlie monitors the comings and goings of a number of suspects as it becomes apparent that a murder has taken place at the Madden estate.